solwhitehorn/solwhitehorn.github.io/_posts/2022-03-06-wifi-qrcode.md

 - -d specifies the DPI of the generated PNG
 - -o specifies the output file

 You can create any QRcode you like linking to a website, a youtube video, a file shared on the cloud, just be creative.
 And with the error correction set to Highest, you can modify the QRcode in GIMP and make something a little bit more colorful.
-For exemple:
+For example:

 [![qrcode](/images/whitehorn.png)](/images/whitehorn.png)